devWeslei/Gif_App/README.md

 ## About this Project
-An Gif App project flutter.
+A Gif App project flutter.